geebioso/VDGLM/README.md

 real data compared to the preference for the simulated data.
 Requires that the `null` jobtype results have been computed and combined.

+## Plot Brain Images

-4) To plot the brain images in the paper, perform the
+To plot the brain images in the paper, perform the
 following:
 	1) Download workbench from HCP.
 Follow instructions provided with workbench to use it via the command line